Residential Recycled Water Fill Station

 On subsequent visits, the attendant will check your identification and your fill station user card, and will verify that your container features the appropriate sticker.
 Stickers for additional containers may be obtained on subsequent visits.

 Recycled water is available only to OMWD customers for their personal use at their property.
-Recycled water will not be provided to agents or contractors for OMWD customers, or for commercial uses.
+OMWD customers with a valid fill station user card may assign a designee to fill up recycled water solely to be used at the customer’s property.
+The designee must follow the aforementioned procedures to obtain a fill station user card.
+Recycled water will not be provided for commercial uses.

 Recycled Water Containers

 Customers may transport recycled water using containers sized at a minimum of one gallon and a maximum of 300 gallons—customers bringing containers smaller than one gallon or larger than 300 gallons will be asked to return with the appropriate size.
 Containers must be leak-free and feature a water-tight lid.

 There is no limit to the number of visits that a customer can make.

 Please note that water is heavy!
 One gallon of water weighs over 8 pounds; 100 gallons weigh 835 pounds.
 When driving a vehicle with such a heavy weight, be sure to allow enough stopping distance.
 Ensure your vehicle can handle the amount of recycled water you collect and transport.
 Your containers must be secured for safe transport.

 Before containers used for recycled water transport can be used for potable (drinking) water, they must be thoroughly cleaned and disinfected using 1 tablespoon of bleach per quart (32 fluid ounces) of water.

 Do Not Connect to Irrigation Systems